BlogKubernetes

 Signatures prove origin, not safety

 A signed image is one you built — not one free of CVEs.
-Keep scanning in the pipeline; signing and scanning are complementary gates, not substitutes.
+Keep Trivy scanning in the pipeline; signing and scanning are complementary gates, not substitutes.
+Also carve a narrow exception path for platform images (CNI, ingress) with a documented allowlist — otherwise every infra upgrade becomes an emergency policy change.

 Where this goes next

-The same keyless flow signs attestations — attach an SBOM or a provenance statement and verify those at admission too.
-That's the jump from 'this image is ours' to 'this image was built from this source by this pipeline', which is what SLSA is really about.
+The same keyless flow signs attestations — attach an SBOM or a SLSA provenance statement and verify those at admission too.
+That is the jump from 'this image is ours' to 'this image was built from this commit by this pipeline'.
+The Software supply chain security course covers signing, SBOMs, provenance, and SLSA from commit to cluster.

 Go deeper in a courseSoftware supply chain securitySigning, SBOMs, provenance and SLSA — commit to cluster.View course